 But it doesn’t have to be that way!
-Bringing wine back from France to the US is simple and cheaper than you’d expect.
+Bringing wine in checked luggage back from France to the US is simple and cheaper than you’d expect.

 They’re a European company specializing in wine luggage.
 Lazenne’s site explains that their “mission is to solve the common problems tourists regularly face such as, for example, helping them transport newly acquired wine and other alcohol bottles back to their home country.”